 Narrow target audience

-“Narrow target audience” sounds limiting, doesn’t it?
-I mean, “narrow” suggests a smaller audience, and if the audience for your book is smaller, you’ll sell fewer copies than if the audience is “everybody,” right?
+Success starts with a narrow target audience.
+I realize that sounds limiting.
+You’re probably thinking that if your audience is smaller, you’ll sell fewer copies than if the audience is “everybody,” right?

 To get your book discovered, you want to know your specific target audience’s: